Middle English: Alphabet

 Wynn, which represented the phoneme //w//, was replaced by w during the 13th century.
 Due to its similarity to the letter p, it is mostly represented by w in modern editions of Old and Middle English texts even when the manuscript has wynn.

 Under Norman influence, the continental Carolingian minuscule replaced the insular script that had been used for Old English.
 However, because of the significant difference in appearance between the old insular g and the Carolingian g (modern g), the former continued in use as a separate letter, known as yogh, written ȝ.
 This was adopted for use to represent a variety of sounds: /[ɣ], [j], [dʒ], [x], [ç]/, while the Carolingian g was normally used for [g].
 Instances of yogh were eventually replaced by j or y and by gh in words like night and laugh.
-In Middle Scots, yogh became indistinguishable from cursive z, and printers tended to use z when yogh was not available in their fonts; this led to new spellings (often giving rise to new pronunciations), as in McKenzie, where the z replaced a yogh, which had the pronunciation //j//.
+In Early Scots, yogh became indistinguishable from cursive z, and printers tended to use z when yogh was not available in their fonts; this led to new spellings (often giving rise to new pronunciations), as in McKenzie, where the z replaced a yogh, which had the pronunciation //j//.